AustralianSynchrotron/cookiecutter-python/README.md

-# Minimalistic Python Package Cookiecutter Template
+# Python Package Cookiecutter Template

 [Cookiecutter](https://github.com/audreyr/cookiecutter) template to create a python package.
 Assumes you will use: